CH-Earth/datatool/docs/index.rst

      -h, --help                        Show this screen and exit

-Use the navigation menu on the left to explore the documentations!
+Use the navigation menu on the left to explore the ``datatool``'s documentation!